This is a list of names in which the categories include death.

 AgronafCeltic Mythology (Hypothetical) Perhaps derived from the old Celtic root *agro- meaning "battle, slaughter".
 This is possibly the name of a Brythonic goddess for whom the River Ayr in Scotland and River Aeron in Wales were named.

-ArushifHinduism, Indian, Hindi From Sanskrit अरुष (arusha) meaning "reddish, dawn", a word used in the Rigveda to describe the red horses of Agni.
-This name also appears in the Hindu epic the Mahabharata belonging to a daughter of Manu and the wife of Chyavana, though in this case it might derive from Sanskrit आरुषी (arushi) meaning "hitting, killing".
+ArushifHinduism, Hindi From Sanskrit अरुष (aruṣa) meaning "reddish, dawn", a word used in the Rigveda to describe the red horses of Agni.
+According to some traditions this was the name of the wife of the legendary sage Chyavana.

 BellerophonmGreek Mythology From Βελλεροφόντης (Bellerophontes), possibly from Greek βέλος (belos) meaning "dart" and the suffix φόντης (phontes) meaning "slayer of".
 Alternatively the first element might come from a defeated foe named Belleros, who is otherwise unattested.
 In Greek legend Bellerophon or Bellerophontes was a hero who tamed Pegasus and killed the monstrous Chimera.
 He was killed by Zeus when he attempted to ride Pegasus to Mount Olympus.